MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/security/antivirus-and-sql-server.md

 #### Exception dump files

 - Typically use the `.mdmp` file name extension.
-- System generated files are saved in the `LOG` folder for that instance.
+- System-generated files are saved in the `LOG` folder for that instance.

 #### In-memory OLTP files

 - Native procedure and in-memory table definition-related files.
-- Present in an xtp subfolder under the DATA directory for instance.
+- Present in an xtp subfolder under the DATA directory, for instance.
 - File formats include the following types:

   - xtp\_\<t/p\>\_\<dbid\>\_\<objid\>.c